 That bag uses a vest-style harness that has huge pockets big enough for soft water bottles, your phone and food.
 While there's an internal sleeve for a hydration pack and a cavernous main pocket that can be expanded via the roll top, there are unfortunately no organisational pockets inside.

 There's also a stretchy mesh pocket on the exterior and daisy chains which can be used to secure your helmet or armour.

-Best MTB Backpacks what you need to know
+Best mountain bike backpacks: what you need to know